jballas/441_work/HW-12/readme.md

 ## Assignment Details

-Modify the phaser tutorial from the weekly lesson.
+Modify the Phaser 3 tutorial from the weekly lesson.

 ## Weekly Report

-This week we focus on the javascript library known as Phaser, version 3.0.
+This week we focus on the javascript library known as Phaser, version 3.
 It aids in creating HTML5 based webgames.
 We followed a tutorial in class in order to create the basic game elements, movement and animation.
 Now we have to figure out how to modify the code to change up the gameplay.

 ### Jump
 Changing the jump method required changing the `function update()`.
-Phaser works by preloading elements of the game, then creating those elements and lastly updating them as the game is played.
+Phaser 3 works by preloading elements of the game, then creating those elements and lastly updating them as the game is played.

-In order to make sure I was updating with the correct terminology, I began by researching Phaser's documentation, but their search method wasn't giving me any answers.
+In order to make sure I was updating with the correct terminology, I began by researching Phaser 3's documentation, but their search method wasn't giving me any answers.
 Instead, I googled 'createCursorKeys() phaser 3' and got my information.

 Player movement used a variable called `cursors`, which is assigned keyboard cursors.
 Instead of referncing the `.up` key, we had make it `cusors.space.isDown`.